-Mr Vesel is a qualified Mining Engineer with 35 years professional experience in the mining industry.
+Mr Vesel is a qualified Mining Engineer with 38 years professional experience in the mining industry.
 His experience spans a range of technical, operations, management, and corporate roles.
 He has worked for both small and large mining companies in Australia, Namibia, Papua New Guinea, Indonesia, CIS and Malaysia.
 He was formerly Chief Operating Officer for Avocet Mining PLC with considerable international project experience.
 He has managed group operations including exploration projects (grassroots through to advanced developments), feasibility, mine development and operating mines.
 He also has extensive business evaluation and project acquisition skills.
-He is a mining consultant, business advisor and investor based in Kuala Lumpur.
+He is a mining consultant, business advisor and investor based in Melbourne.
 He is currently a director of an advanced technology rare earth separation business in Malaysia.
-Eric is an active Council Member of the Malaysian Chamber of Mines and Member of the AusIMM.
+Eric is an active Member of the AusIMM.